Helen O'Leary: Life and career

 O'Leary enrolled at National College of Art and Design in Dublin in 1982, and was awarded a scholarship to the School of the Art Institute of Chicago in the United States, where she earned a BFA (1987) and MFA (1989).
 In 1989, she won a Pollock-Krasner Award and was actively exhibiting in Chicago, including solo shows at Zolla/Lieberman Gallery (1991–3).
 In 1991, she accepted a teaching position at the School of Visual Arts at Penn State University; she was made Professor in 2006, and continues to teach there.

 In the latter 1990s, O'Leary exhibited regularly in Ireland and across the U.S., including solos at the Kerlin Gallery (Dublin) and Michael Gold Gallery (New York) and the EVA International exhibition in Limerick; in the 2000s, she showed at the Linnenhall Arts Centre (2002), Limerick City Gallery of Art (2003) and MAC (2016) in Ireland, the Sanskriti Foundation (2004), Victorian College of the Arts (2005), and Centre Culturel Irlandais (2010).
-She has shown with Lesley Heller Gallery and M. David & Co. in New York and Patricia Sweetow Gallery in San Francisco in her latter career.Civitella Ranieri.
-"Upcoming Exhibition “Shelter” Features Work by Helen O’Leary," News, 2022.
-Retrieved May 15, 2022.
+She has shown with Lesley Heller Gallery and M. David & Co. in New York and Patricia Sweetow Gallery in San Francisco in her latter career.
 In 2013, O'Leary collaborated with her daughter, photographer Eva O'Leary, and poet Vona Groarke for an exhibition at the Irish Art Center in New York.
-Since 2021, she has been involved with the Penn State School of Visual Arts's Studio for Sustainability and Social Action (S3A) program, which reimagines the visual arts practice with sustainability and social action at its core.Studio for Sustainability and Social Action.
-About S3A, Penn State.
-Retrieved May 15, 2022.
+Since 2021, she has been involved with the Penn State School of Visual Arts's Studio for Sustainability and Social Action (S3A) program, which reimagines the visual arts practice with sustainability and social action at its core.

 Work

 Writers such as Alison Pilkington and Robin Hill suggest that O'Leary's work deconstructs painting, expanding its possibilities into space while blurring boundaries between object and image with bricolage approaches they trace to Kurt Schwitters and Dada, as well as Arte Povera.
-O'Leary's exploration extends to the history of painting and its materials, as well as her personal and artistic history; she transforms studio remnants and detritus into new, tactile works through an intuitive, part-handicraft, part invention-through-need process that harkens to her Irish childhood, weaving personal memories into universal narratives.Baume, Sara.
-"Helen O'Leary at Catherine Hammond Gallery," Visual Artists News, Visual Artists Ireland.
-September–October 2013.
-Retrieved March 25, 2019.
-O'Leary calls it as "knitting with wood," and describes her studio as "an archeological site, a dictionary of the savages of age, a compendium of erasures, renovations and restorations" that she regards as a complete whole, from its objects and scraps to incidental marks on the floors and tables.Brennan, Valerie.
-"Helen O'Leary," Studio Critical, September 7, 2012.
-Retrieved March 25, 2019.
+O'Leary's exploration extends to the history of painting and its materials, as well as her personal and artistic history; she transforms studio remnants and detritus into new, tactile works through an intuitive, part-handicraft, part invention-through-need process that harkens to her Irish childhood, weaving personal memories into universal narratives.
+O'Leary calls it as "knitting with wood," and describes her studio as "an archeological site, a dictionary of the savages of age, a compendium of erasures, renovations and restorations" that she regards as a complete whole, from its objects and scraps to incidental marks on the floors and tables.